gammapy/enrico/doc/source/configfile.rst

 Energy
 ------

-Minimal and maximal energy of your analysis in MeV
+Minimal and maximal energy of your analysis in MeV. `enumbins_per_decade` is the number of bins per decade for the BINNED analysis chain.

 .. code-block:: ini